pedryvo/pedryvo/README.md

  - I'm an eager learner and curious
  - I like to listen to music and appreciate art in my spare time
- - I like space stuff and all things related
+ - I love space stuff and all things related

  Feel free to reaching out.